 Disk Operating System (D.O.S.)

-A computer program provides a file system for organizing information, writing files, and processing on a storage disk.
+A computer program offers a file system for organizing data, creating files, and processing on a storage disk.

 Disk Transfer Rate